 Neuroethology (Biol 431) An exploration of modern research aimed at understanding the neural basis of behavior.
 Students lead weekly discussions of research articles (of their choosing) investigating a range of behaviors in both model (mice, fruit flies, etc) and non-model (electric fish, bats, etc) organisms.
 Major themes include sensory processing, neural plasticity, and generation of motor rhythms.

 Neurobiology and Physiology (Biol 381) In the fall, I teach Neurobiology and Physiology, in which I place a major focus on how the nervous and endocrine systems integrate and regulate diverse organismal functions.
 The laboratory component introduces students to neurophysiology and optogenetic techniques to study neural circuit function.

-Introductory Biology (Biol 101/102) The two-semester “introduction to biology” at Reed College consists of six distinct, but interrelated, modules that mix fundamental biological principles with exciting work at the cutting edge of the field.
+Topics in Biology (Biol 101/102) The two-semester “Topics in Biology” at Reed College consists of four distinct, but interrelated, modules that mix fundamental biological principles with exciting work at the cutting edge of the field.

 All students at Reed complete a senior thesis, an amazing opportunity for students to design and execute independent research during their final two semesters.Contact me if you're interested in doing your thesis in my lab, and see Research page for ideas for potential projects.